janlazo/dotvim8/README.md

 - `autoload/dotvim8.vim` resolves idiosyncrasies in Vim and Neovim, based on fzf's Vim plugin
     - `dotvim8#shellescape` is based on `fzf#shellescape`
     - `dotvim8#bang` is based on the fzf's `s:execute` functions
+- `install_hosts.sh` to install language providers for neovim

 Vimscript files in this repo use folds which slows down terminal Vim.
 For performance, use GUIs when navigating or editing inside folds.